Medical Policy: 08.01.24

 InflammaDry is a test for human tears.
 Per the package insert: is a rapid, immunoassay test for the visual, qualitative, in vitro detection of elevated levels of the MMP-9 protein in human tears, from patients suspected of having dry eye.
 InflammaDry is to be used to aid in the diagnosis of dry eye, in conjunction with other methods of clinical evaluation.
 This test is intended for prescription use at point-of-care sites.

-In October 2013, the American Academy of Ophthalmology Cornea/External Disease Panel published its preferred practice patterns guidelines on dry eye syndrome.
-A number of treatment options were recommended.
-The use of thermal pulsation treatment devices is not mentioned.
+In 2013, the American Academy of Ophthalmology published preferred practice patterns guidelines on dry eye syndrome, A number of treatment options were recommended.
+The use of thermal pulsation treatment devices was not mentioned.

 Eyelid thermal pulsation therapy, devices for evacuating Meibomian glands via heat and/or pressure (e.g. Lipiflow®, MiBo Thermoflo) to treat dry eye syndrome is considered investigational.